 Seville’s beauty, history, and unique culture and atmosphere has served as the muse for countless artists, writers, and composers over the centuries.
-It is little wonder that over 100 operas have been based in Seville.
+It is little wonder that over 100 operas have been based here.
+And consequently, there are many famous opera spots in Seville to visit.

 For those true opera lovers who want to walk in the footsteps of Carmen and Don José, Figaro, or everyone’s favorite lothario, Don Juan Tenorio, exploring operas set in Seville offers the unique opportunity to visit the locations of some of the most famous scenes played out at opera houses around the world.

-To truly experience the history of opera in Seville, we will guide you through some of the locations you can visit, from works such as Bizet’s Carmen, Rossini’s Barber of Seville, to the many operas based on the local legend of Don Juan, who may have been inspired by a Sevillano nobleman.
+To truly experience the history of opera in Seville, we will guide you through some of the locations you can visit.
+These include settings within Bizet’s Carmen, Rossini’s Barber of Seville, and the many operas based on the local legend of Don Juan.

 Carmen

 Bizet’s Carmen may be the most famous of the many operas set in Seville.
-Carmen tells the story of Carmen, a free-spirited Romani woman working in the tobacco factory, her tumultuous love life and her tragic end.
-This story can be followed through in many locations around the city.
+Carmen tells the story of Carmen, a free-spirited Romani woman working in the tobacco factory.
+It follows her tumultuous love life and her tragic end.
+This story is set in many locations around the city, which still exist to this day.

 The Royal Tobacco Factory